Gert Schutte

 Gerrit Jan Schutte (24 May 1939 – 25 January 2022) was a Dutch politician and teacher.
-A member of the defunct Reformed Political League (GPV) now merged into the Christian Union (CU), he served as party leader from 1981 to 2001.
+He was the party leader of the now defunct Reformed Political League (GPV), which later merged into the Christian Union (CU), from 1981 to 2001.

 Early life

 After finishing high school in 1956 Schutte started working as a civil servant for the municipality of Giessenburg.
 He would work in the same function for the municipalities of Schoonhoven, Elst en Nieuwpoort.
-In 1968 until 1981 he was deputy-secretary, the second highest civil servant, of the municipality of Zeist.
+In 1968 until 1981 he was deputy secretary, the second highest civil servant, of the municipality of Zeist.
 In the same years he followed a number of educations specializing in governing in local governments.
 From 1969 until 1974 he also taught Law for Municipalities.